Henry Lee Lucas: Discredited

-Journalist Hugh Aynesworth and others investigated the veracity of Lucas's claims for articles that appeared in The Dallas Times Herald.
-They calculated that Lucas would have had to use his 13-year-old Ford station wagon to cover 11,000 mi in one month to have committed all the crimes police attributed to him.
-After the story appeared in April 1985 and revealed the flawed methods of the task force, law enforcement opinion began to turn against the claims that crimes had been solved.
+Journalist Hugh Aynesworth and others investigated the veracity of Lucas' claims for articles that appeared in the Dallas Times-Herald.
+They calculated that Lucas would have had to use his thirteen-year-old Ford station wagon to cover 11,000 mi in one month to have committed all the crimes police attributed to him.
+After the story appeared in April 1985 and revealed the flawed methods of the Lucas Task Force, law enforcement opinion began to turn against the claims that crimes had been solved.

-The bulk of the Lucas Report was devoted to a detailed timeline of Lucas's claimed murders.
+The bulk of the Lucas Report was devoted to a detailed timeline of Lucas' claimed murders.
 The report compared his claims to reliable, verifiable sources for his whereabouts; the results often contradicted his confessions, thus casting doubt on his participation in most of the crimes he had confessed to.
 Texas Attorney General Jim Mattox wrote that "when Lucas was confessing to hundreds of murders, those with custody of Lucas did nothing to bring an end to this hoax ... we have found information that would lead us to believe that some officials 'cleared cases' just to get them off the books."

-Lucas's case damaged the reputation of the Texas Ranger Division, caused a re-evaluation in police techniques, and created greater awareness of the possibility of false confessions.
-Investigators did not consider that the apparently trivial comforts such as steak dinners, milkshakes, and access to television in return for "confessions" to crimes of extreme seriousness might encourage prisoners such as Lucas, who had little to lose, to make false confessions.
+Lucas' case damaged the reputation of the Texas Rangers, caused a re-evaluation in police techniques and created greater awareness of the possibility of false confessions.
+Investigators did not consider that the apparently trivial comforts such as steak dinners, milkshakes and access to television in return for "confessions" to crimes of extreme seriousness might encourage prisoners such as Lucas, who had little to lose, to make false confessions.
 Investigators also let Lucas see the case files so he could "refresh his memory", making it easy to seemingly demonstrate knowledge of facts that only the perpetrator would know.
-The police also did not record their interviews, making it impossible to know for sure how much information interviewers accidentally gave Lucas unprompted.
+Police also did not record their interviews, making it impossible to know for sure how much information interviewers accidentally gave Lucas unprompted.

 Incarceration and death

+Reconstruction of "Orange Socks", created prior to her official 2019 identification as Debra Jackson, which conjectured how she may have looked when she was alive.

-Lucas was ultimately convicted of 11 homicides including those of his mother along with Powell and Rich.
-He had been sentenced to death for one, a then-unidentified woman dubbed as "Orange Socks", whose body was found in Williamson County on Halloween 1979, despite a time sheet showing his presence at work in Jacksonville, Florida on that day.
+Lucas was ultimately convicted of eleven homicides, including those of his mother along with Powell and Rich.
+He had been sentenced to death for one, a then-unidentified woman dubbed as "Orange Socks", whose body was found in Williamson County on Halloween 1979, despite a time sheet showing his presence at work in Jacksonville, Florida, on that day.
 Lucas was granted a stay on his death sentence after it was discovered that details in his confession came from the case file that he had been given to read.
 The sentence was commuted to life imprisonment in 1998 by then-Governor George W. Bush, the only death sentence he commuted in his time as governor.

-On March12, 2001, at 11:00p.m., Lucas was found dead in prison from congestive heart failure at age 64.
+On March 12, 2001, at 11:00 p.m., Lucas was found dead in prison from congestive heart failure at age 64.
 He is buried at Captain Joe Byrd Cemetery in Huntsville, Texas.

-Reconstruction of "Orange Socks", created prior to her official 2019 identification as Debra Jackson, which conjectured how she may have looked when she was alive.